 If you’re interested in addressing chlorine solely in your drinking water, you can opt for a “point of use” activated carbon filter at the kitchen sink.
 Another alternative is reverse osmosis, which is a more thorough system that can remove additional impurities that keep water from tasting as good as it should and improve its overall quality.

-If you have water concerns, schedule a free consultation today.
-A Culligan Water expert can test your water and recommend a water treatment solution that’s right for you and your family.
+Schedule a free in-home water test or phone consultation today.
+Your local Culligan Water expert can recommend a water treatment solution that’s right for you and your family.